SharePoint/sp-dev-docs/docs/spfx/overview-graphhttpclient.md

 - Read and write all groups (preview) (`Group.ReadWrite.All`)
 - Read all usage reports (`Reports.Read.All`)

-These are the only permissions that are available when you use **GraphHttpClient**.
-If you need other permissions for your solution, you can use [ADAL JS with implicit OAuth flow](web-parts/guidance/call-microsoft-graph-from-your-web-part.md) instead.

 ### Tokens are retrieved using an internal API

 To acquire a valid access token, **GraphHttpClient** issues a web request to the `/_api/SP.OAuth.Token/Acquire` endpoint.
 This API is intended for internal use.
 You should not communicate with it directly in your solutions.